ICRAR is looking for talented, hard-working and motivated students to work on our postgraduate research projects.

 Data Intensive Astronomy

-- Delivering the goods – data-intensive SKA-scale Astronomy
+- Keeping PACE(r) with the torrent in data-intensive SKA-scale Astronomy

 - Searching for HI emission with the SKA using Cloud Computing methods